d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 16
 use cat to print the contents of the .bashrc file that is located in johndoe's homefolder.
-Use relative-path syntax.
+Use a relative-path syntax.

 ## Task 17
-Try to navigate to another user's homefolder with a maximum of 7 keystrokes
+Try to navigate to the other user's homefolder with a maximum of 7 keystrokes

 ## Task 18
 Clear the screen

-## Task 19
-What are the differences between these commands?
-- ls /etc/*

-- ls /etc/*.*

-- ls /etc/*a.*